owntracks/booklet/docs/features/ios.md

 Setting the description of a location helps you to remember places.

 If a description is entered and the share flag set, the location is published to the MQTT broker as a `waypoint` once.
-Waypoints shared by other users are displayed on the map and are visible in the Friends/Locations... table.

 If the description is non-empty and a radius > 0 (meters) is set, the app starts monitoring the circular region around the coordinate.
 A region may be 'waypoint'.
 The regions are shown on the map as blue-ish circles.
 If the device is within a region, the corresponding circle turns red-ish.